-(Continued from page 74) and conditions of the enrollment agreement, the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation rights in his or her primary language at his or her own time and expense.
+(Continued from page 74) guage, and the student is unable to understand the terms and conditions of the enrollment agreement, the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation rights in his or her primary language at his or her own time and expense.
 ENGLISH AS A SECOND LANGUAGE Institute of Technology does not offer an English As a Second Language course.
 If English is not the student's primary language, and the student is unable to understand the terms and conditions of the enrollment agreement, the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation rights in his or her primary language at his or her own time and expense.
 NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT INSTITUTE OUR INSTITUTION The transferability of credits you earn at Institute of Technology is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree, diploma, or certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
 If the degree, diploma, or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Institute of Technology to determine if your degree, diploma, or certificate will transfer.
+The Institute of Technology not entered into an articulation or transfer agreement with any other college or university.